This post was featured on ‘Freshly Pressed’.

 Having been on the brink of becoming a ‘failed writer’, I now see what it means.
 It’s someone who stops writing because they never received the validation they thought they deserved from the publishing industry.
 Their whole reason they write is to get published and when they realise they probably won’t be, they see no more point in writing.

 That was never the reason I started writing and won’t be the reason I’ll stop.
 Death will be.

 Since this latest book was accepted, I’ve had the privilege of meeting several other published authors.
 What I’ve learnt through this, is that, at least in Australia, very few authors live off their writing.

 It seems obvious now that I’m writing it.
 However, I would be lying if I said that a large part of my fantasy of being a writer wasn’t that I would be able to earn a living off it.

-Now, that I’m soon to be published, I know the reality.
+Now, that I’m published, I know the reality.
 I’ll probably never be able to live off this.
 But, honestly, that’s cool.
 It takes the pressure off.
 And I’ve realised (not to get too sentimental) that all that time I was writing while working on the side, I was already living the lifestyle of a ‘real’ writer.
 Because, that’s pretty much what it’s like now — and probably will be for a number of years.